CloudI/website/Trouble_Shooting.rst

 Consequently, when the **recommendedbooks** service was invoked the CloudI dispatcher could not find any module that was subscribing to the request and generated a timeout.

+2. Timeout Values Are Too Small

+The configuration for each service includes a timeout value.
+This value is specified in milliseconds -- not seconds.

 Web Socket Connections Fail
 ===========================